lycus/mci/docs/instruction_set.rst

 **Operand type**
     None

-Allocates memory from the native heap.
+Allocates memory from either the native heap (if the target register is a pointer) or from the GC currently in use (if the target register is an array).

 The source register indicates how many elements to allocate memory for.
-This means that the total amount of memory allocated is the size of the target register's element type times the element count.
+This means that if the target register is a pointer, the total amount of memory allocated is the size of the target register's element type times the element count.
+Otherwise, it represents the amount of array elements to be allocated.
 The source register must be of type ``uint``.

 If the requested amount of memory could not be allocated, a null pointer is assigned to the target register; otherwise, the pointer to the allocated